GreenGlobalDevs/node-style-guide/Use-eslint-jsbeautifier.md

-# Use eslint and jsbeautifier to check and format code
+# Use ESLint and JSBeautifier

 ## Table of contents